-• Click the start point of the branch in step 1, and drag to the right of the NO instruction (Normally Open).
-Release the left mouse button when the pointer changes back from to to and the branch will be inserted.

-The branch end is not valid if the pointer is shown as a O. If this symbol shows, the branch will not be inserted after you release the left mouse button.
+• You can click the start point of the branch in step 1, and drag to the right of the NO instruction (Normally Open).
+Release the left mouse button when the pointer changes back from ⋀ to ⋈ and the branch will be inserted.
+The branch end is not valid in areas where the pointer is shown as a ⋀.
+If this symbol shows, the branch will not be inserted after you release the left mouse button.